DVLP-CMATERJU/Variational-Augmentation-for-Enhancing-Historical-Document-Image-Binarization/README.md

 ```

 ## Train Instructions
 1. The Augmentation Network (Aug-Net) is based on BicycleGAN.
-Train the model according to the instructions specified in their official repository using the patches extracted from the training data.
+Train the model according to the instructions specified in their official [repository](https://github.com/junyanz/BicycleGAN) using the patches extracted from the training data.
 Copy the ```checkpoints``` folder into ```synthetic/```.

-2. Create an= subdirectory ```evaluation/``` to store intermediate results while the model is training.
+2. Create a subdirectory ```evaluation/``` to store intermediate results while the model is training.

 3. Run ```train.py``` to train the Binarization Network (Bin-Net).

 ## Inference
+1. Change path to the directory containing test images
+2. Specify path to weight files.
+3. Run ```infer.py```
+4. For evaluation, specify the paths to the outputs and the ground truth images in ```eval.py``` and run it.